GeorgeArgyros/sflearn/README.md

 ## Authors

-This library was designed and developed by George Argyros and is based on the algorithms developed by George Argyros, Ioannis Stais and Aggelos Kiayias.
+This library was designed and developed by George Argyros and is based on the algorithms developed by George Argyros, Ioannis Stais, Aggelos Kiayias under the supervision of Angelos Keromytis.